-Status: The Town was recently awarded a State of Florida Pre-Disaster Mitigation Grant in the amount of \$50,000 to fund the development of a Floodplain Management Plan.
+Status: The Town was awarded a State of Florida Pre-Disaster Mitigation Grant in the amount of \$50,000 to fund the development of a Floodplain Management Plan.
 The Town signed a contract on June 20, 2013, with AMEC Environmental & Infrastructure, Inc., to develop the Town's Flood Mitigation Plan under RFQ No. 12-03 and Town Resolution No. 13-14.
-The Town has recently completed and adopted the Flood Mitigation Plan on May 20, 2015 via Town Resolution No. 15-27.
+The Town completed and adopted the Flood Mitigation Plan on May 20, 2015 via Town Resolution No. 15-27.
 The Town updates projects on the Flood Mitigation Plan quarterly to present to the Flood Mitigation Committee.
+Town Staff is currently negotiating a proposal with Wood Environment and Infrastructure Solutions, Inc. (formerly known as AMEC

+Environmental & Infrastructure.
+Inc.) to update the Flood Mitigation Plan.
 Copies of the Flood Mitigation Plan quarterly reports may be found in the Town's website www.cutlerbay-fl.gov.